danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Vanilla Stack

 Using native ES modules means no bundler or transpiler is needed, and the whole app stays readable to anyone curious about the code.
-For example, the `js/index.js` entrypoint imports the main, and about modules so the views can be toggled (no fancy router needed here for just two views):
+For example, the `js/index.js` entrypoint imports the main and about modules so the views can be toggled (no fancy router needed here for just two views):

 ```javascript
 // js/index.js